 Finally, it could be that you have some third-party add-on installed that is causing the effect.
 Check your add-ons and if you see any there, turn them off and restart Word.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (6068) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (6068) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Word here: Unwanted Graph Paper Effect.

 Author Bio